errotu/mattermost-upgrade-script/README.md

 ## Notes on Cron Script

 The cron script should be fully automated.
 Requires the ROOT account to function.
 Script also assumes the 'mmctl' location is '/opt/mattermost/bin'.
 It is also recommended to save the output from the script to a custom log file as shown in the example.
+Also requires package 'jq' to run.

 To use the automated 'post upgrade notification', export the variables before running the script.